The premise of this combination of two studies was:

 The researchers presented the subjects with a survey that asked them to rate 15 possible reasons for a person to smile at them on a seven-point scale of -3 to +3 for disagreeing/agreeing.

-The research methodology didn’t take the additional necessary steps of establishing paired experiments that included presenting a similar survey to another group of subjects to self-report their emotional motivations for smiling, and then matching the two surveys.
+The research methodology didn’t take the additional necessary steps of establishing paired experiments that included presenting a similar survey to a control group of subjects to self-report their emotional motivations for smiling, and then processing the two surveys.

 Did the study’s reviewer have anything to say about this lack of validation of the subjects’ beliefs to any factual measurements of a stranger’s corresponding “emotional expression and smile behavior?”

 This combination of studies didn’t inform us about the “emotional understanding is the central problem of human interaction” premise.
 The researchers only provided evidence that the subjects’ cultures were one of many causal factors for the subjects’ beliefs about a hypothetical stranger’s smiling behavior.

 The combined studies didn’t contain any emotional content to establish experimental conditions toward the goal of “emotional understanding.”
 No emotions were involved, for example, when a subject rated “strongly agree” to the “Wants you to like them” reason on a survey for a hypothetical stranger’s smiling behavior.